ronpattern/DictTextViewListener/README.md

 # DisctTextViewListener

-Long press on the word of a textview to search for its definition online
+Long press on the word of a textview to get its definition (online)

 ![picture alt](https://github.com/ronpattern/DisctTextViewListener/blob/master/screenshot/screen1.gif)